pen-to-squareGetting Started Guide

 • Terminal skills: Basic command-line operation skills.

-If you are already familiar with Ethereum development, WSCChain's full EVM compatibility will make your migration process very smooth.
+If you are already familiar with Ethereum development, WSCChain's full EVM compatibility will make your migration very smooth.

 Step 1: Set up the development environment